shubham16g/SimpleWallpaperApp-Android/README.md

 This is a simple demo wallpaper 🏞️ app which contains wallpaper links 🔗 (json file) in assets 📂 folder.

 - No Server 🗃️ Required
-- Admob 💵 (Native, Banner, Interstial, Rewarded) Ad
+- Admob 💵 (Native, Banner, Interstitial, Rewarded) Ad
 - Download Wallpaper ⬇️
 - Sort 🔎 by Collections
 - Clean UI 💚